Quick-Start Guide

 Now that all the setup is done, you can use your contract in tests, integration-tests or scripts.

-Start by importing your crate, with the interface
+Start by importing your crate, in your [dev-dependencies]

 You can now use: